 Prioritizing and analysis: They analyze feedback based on votes, comments, and user segments to identify trends, patterns, and insights that can inform product decisions. with Rapidr.

-Follow-Up: They may also manage the process of following up with customers to let them know their feedback has been heard and acted upon, closing the feedback loop and improving customer satisfaction and engagement.
+Follow-Up: They may also manage following up with customers to let them know their feedback has been heard and acted upon, closing the feedback loop and improving customer satisfaction and engagement.

 Data management and analysis